 3) Fruedenberg.
 I’ve only seen this product at JCarolineCreative.com for $4.75/yard.
 It is similar to Peltex 70, but has a stiffer, more papery feel.
 It isn’t a good substitute for Timtex but I can see some great uses for it, like drafting my pattern pieces on it.
 It comes on a 57″ roll so expect the package at your door to be VERY tall.

-6) HTCW’s FlexiFirm single-sided fusible available at Expert Stitch.
+6) HTCW’s FlexiFirm single-sided fusible available at htc-retail.com.
 This is great stuff!
 Thanks to Quenna and Marcea for telling me about it!
 It’s 30″ wide and is lightly glued one 1 side.
 It has some extra umph that Peltex doesn’t have and is affordable.
-At Expert Stitch you can get a 25% discount with a Tax ID.
-It’s about $4.50/yard plus shipping.

 And the winner in the Timtex look and act alike contest?